Arizona vs. Colorado Predictions, College Basketball BetMGM Promo Codes, & Picks - January 4

 Arizona Performance Insights

-- The Wildcats outscore opponents by 18.9 points per game (scoring 92.3 points per game to rank second in college basketball while allowing 73.4 per outing to rank 239th in college basketball) and have a +246 scoring differential overall.
+- The Wildcats average 92.3 points per game (second in college basketball) while allowing 73.4 per contest (239th in college basketball).
+They have a +246 scoring differential overall and outscore opponents by 18.9 points per game.

-- The 44.2 rebounds per game Arizona averages rank fifth in the country, and are 13.0 more than the 31.2 its opponents grab per outing.
+- Arizona wins the rebound battle by 13.0 boards on average.
+It collects 44.2 rebounds per game, which ranks fifth in college basketball, while its opponents grab 31.2 per contest.

-- Arizona connects on 7.5 three-pointers per game (179th in college basketball) while shooting 36.2% from beyond the arc (81st in college basketball).
-It is making 1.2 fewer threes per outing than its opponents, who drain 8.7 per game while shooting 34.2%.
+- Arizona connects on 7.5 three-pointers per game (179th in college basketball) at a 36.2% rate (81st in college basketball), compared to the 8.7 per contest its opponents make while shooting 34.2% from beyond the arc.

-- The Wildcats rank 17th in college basketball by averaging 106.2 points per 100 possessions on offense, and defensively are 59th in college basketball, allowing 84.4 points per 100 possessions.
+- The Wildcats' 106.2 points per 100 possessions on offense rank 17th in college basketball, and the 84.4 points they allow per 100 possessions rank 59th in college basketball.

-- Arizona has won the turnover battle by 1.8 turnovers per game, committing 12.5 (250th in college basketball action) while forcing 14.3 (47th in college basketball).
+- Arizona wins the turnover battle by 1.8 per game, committing 12.5 (250th in college basketball) while its opponents average 14.3.

 Colorado Performance Insights

 - The Buffaloes have a +200 scoring differential, topping opponents by 15.4 points per game.
-They're putting up 84.2 points per game, 25th in college basketball, and are giving up 68.8 per outing to rank 122nd in college basketball.
+They're putting up 84.2 points per game, 25th in college basketball, and are allowing 68.8 per outing to rank 122nd in college basketball.

-- Colorado comes out on top in the rebound battle by an average of 11.3 boards.
-It records 38.8 rebounds per game (94th in college basketball) compared to its opponents' 27.5.
+- Colorado grabs 38.8 rebounds per game (94th in college basketball) while allowing 27.5 per outing to opponents.
+It outrebounds opponents by 11.3 boards per game.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.